 When you cast Decimator of Provinces, creatures you control get +2/+2 and gain trample until end of turn.

-Basically, what we have here is a “fixed” Craterhoof Behemoth.
+Basically, this was a “fixed” Craterhoof Behemoth.
 In some ways, though, this card is better.
 It’s all about Emerge.
 What Emerge essentially does is let you sacrifice a creature and reduce the Decimator’s casting cost by the converted mana cost of the sacrificed creature.

 By “casting” Allosaurus Rider with removing two 2 Green cards from your hand, you then only have to pay 3 Green Mana to Emerge a Decimator of Provinces.
 That’s pretty nasty.